 - Bring the 10 cups of water to a boil in a large sauce pan or stock pot, then add the baking soda.

 - Meanwhile, turn the dough out onto a slightly oiled work surface or pastry mat.
 Divide into 8 equal large pieces (about 4.5 oz each) or 30 small pieces (about 1.2 oz each) and shape into balls.
 Roll each dough ball into a rope (24 inches long for the large pretzels or 10-12 inches long if making the smaller pretzels.)
 Holding the ends of the rope, cross them over each other, twist one turn, then press onto the center of the rope, to form a pretzel shape.
 Place onto the parchment lined baking sheets.

 - Working with one to two pretzels at a time, boil each pretzel for 30 seconds.
 Use a large slotted spoon or spatula to remove from the water and return to the pan.
 Brush the top of each pretzel with the egg wash then sprinkle with kosher or pretzel salt.

 - Bake in the preheated oven until dark golden brown (approximately 12 to 14 minutes for 8 large pretzels, or 10 to 12 minutes for 30 small pretzels.)
 Allow to cool on a wire rack for at least 5 minutes before serving.

-- Recipe Note: If you do not plan to consume pretzels the same day, then I would suggest freezing them immediately after they hit room temperature.
+- If you do not plan to consume pretzels the same day, then I suggest freezing them immediately after they hit room temperature.
 The more fresh they are when you freeze them, the better.
 Throw them in a freezer bag and freeze up to 1 month.
 Reheat in the oven at 350 degrees for 5 to 10 minutes (until heated through).
 This is what I do, and they taste just as fresh!